Dead or Alive 6: Plot

 Meanwhile, Lisa prepares a prototype anti-Epsilon brace to help prevent it from freezing Hayate's body.
 Ayane attempts to take Honoka into custody, but is forced to fend off Marie Rose.
-Ayane ultimately bested the servant, but the distraction allowed Christie to kidnap Honoka.
+Ayane ultimately bested Marie, but the distraction allowed Christie to kidnap Honoka.
 At the MIST laboratory, Honoka is knocked unconscious and is used as a subject to revive Raidou, revealing the former to be the latter's biological daughter.
 With Honoka's energy not being enough for the revival, and knowing Ayane is also Raidou's offspring, Christie sends a signal from Honoka's cell phone to Marie, attempting to lure Ayane to the facility.
 Upon arriving, Ayane and Marie encounter NiCO, who Ayane held off to allow Marie to find Honoka.
 Although Ayane defeats NiCO in battle, the latter then reveals Ayane's relation to Honoka with the two being half-sisters, shocking Ayane.
 NiCO then subdued Ayane off-guard with her electric gloves, not before Ayane sends two butterflies as signals for help.
-While fighting the brainwash Rig, Hayate receives the butterfly, prompting him to abandon the fight.
+While fighting Rig, Hayate receives the butterfly, prompting him to abandon the fight.
 Kasumi and Hayabusa would receive the other butterfly during their fight with Christie and the prototype Raidou.
 Afterwards, Bayman arrives at the facility, saving Marie from Christie, who held her a gunpoint.
 The energies of Honoka and Ayane successfully revives Raidou, who emerges as a powerful undead cyborg.
-As Kasumi and Hayate infiltrate the facility, they come across NiCO, attempting to dispose of the both unconscious Ayane and Honoka.
+As Kasumi and Hayate infiltrate the facility, they come across NiCO, attempting to dispose of Ayane and Honoka.
 Kasumi is forced to fight NiCO and a brainwashed Ayane while Hayate is forced to pursue a Phase 4 clone kidnapping Honoka.

-As Ayane and Honoka are rescued, Honoka is left with Marie in Bayman's care while Hayate, Kasumi, and Ayane leave to track down the resurrected Raidou.
+As Ayane and Honoka are rescued, Honoka is left with Marie in Bayman's care while Hayate, Kasumi, and Ayane leave to track down Raidou.
 With their combined efforts, the three siblings kill Raidou once and for all, leaving no trace of him behind.
 As Helena and Hayabusa arrive at the facility, Helena questions Miyako's whereabouts to NiCO, who reveals the revival of life project and that her mother, Maria, benefited from it.
 Helena disapproves, stating one has to overcome their grief and move on, much to NiCO's denial and escape from Helena while they were unknowingly viewed by an unknown figure from a distance.